In this Squirrly SEO plugin review, I’ll take you through its capabilities.

 Pros And Cons Using Squirrly SEO

 Squirrly SEO is one of the more interesting SEO plugins for WordPress, it’s definitely interesting, and they take a lot of unique approaches.

 Let me share my pros and cons.

 Squirrly SEO surprised me.
 With the analysis on focus pages, you really get an in-depth analysis of your content.

 On top of this, they’ve collected many SEO features in one plugin, making it possible to optimise your WordPress SEO fully.

 What Is Squirrly SEO?

-Squirrly SEO is a WordPress SEO plugin made to help you optimise your website for search engine optimisation.
+Squirrly SEO is an advanced AI WordPress SEO plugin, who claims to be the #1 ai WordPress SEO plugin made to help you optimise your website for search engine optimisation.

 WordPress is already very optimised, but you can optimise it further to improve your search engine rankings.

 Squirrly SEO offers a ton of functionality, from schemas to increase your visibility in the SERP to integrations to Google Analytics and Google Search Console.